 Settlers generally began their lives in South Dakota with just a wagon and a plow, but times changed quickly.
 Trace the development of agricultural implements and transportation vehicles in this area.
 Tractors, cars, motorcycles, and even a 1927 Lincoln-Page biplane are part of our exhibit.

-Animals of all kinds have made South Dakota home, and visitors can get a close-up look at some of the species that lived near Freeman in our natural history display.
+Animals of all kinds have made South Dakota home, and visitors can get a close-up look at some of the species that lived in Southeast South Dakota in our natural history display.

 Heritage Hall Museum and Archives strives to preserve, educate and foster appreciation for the diverse natural and cultural history of the greater Freeman area, settled largely by Germans from Russia in the 1870s.